exasol/spark-connector/doc/user_guide/user_guide.md

 In these cases, not all of the sub-connections will be consumed, and the connector will throw an exception.

-A similar issue occurs when the number of parallel connections (the number Exasol data nodes) is more than the Spark tasks.
+A similar issue occurs when the number of parallel connections (the number of Exasol data nodes) is more than the Spark tasks.
 This can happen when the Spark cluster does not have enough resources to schedule parallel tasks.